 In recent years, the terminology commonly used to describe these claims has changed.
 Given that the debtor’s intent may be immaterial, use of the word “fraudulent” has given way to the broader adjective, “voidable.”
 This was formalized in 2016 when the Georgia Legislature amended the Georgia Uniform Fraudulent Transfers Act.
 As of July 1, 2015, the statute is now known as the “Uniform Voidable Transactions Act,” or UVTA.
 The amendment included several changes, but the fundamentals of these actions remain the same.

-Creditors often bring fraudulent conveyance actions against “insiders” of the debtor.
-For an individual debtor, insiders include the person’s spouse and other family members as well as business entities that the debtor owns or controls.
-For a corporate debtor, insiders include owners, officers and affiliated entities.
+UVTA claims are asserted against the recipient—often an “insider”—to extend liability beyond the original person or entity liable for a debt.
+For an individual debtor, insiders include the person’s spouse and other family members, as well as business entities that the debtor owns or controls.
+For a corporate debtor, insiders include owners, officers, affiliates, subsidiaries, and the like.

-Jones & Walden, LLC, has litigated many fraudulent transfer cases involving unique and novel arguments in this evolving practice area.
+Jones & Walden, LLC has litigated many fraudulent transfer cases, presenting unique and novel arguments in this ever-evolving practice area.

 If you would like to discuss your case with a skilled attorney at our firm, we encourage you to contact our office in Atlanta to set up a consultation.
 We can explain your rights and options as well as walk you through the process of resolving matters at hand.
 Call 678-701-9235 or contact us online to get started.